vmware/PowerCLI-Example-Scripts/README.md

 * VMWARE TECHNOLOGY PREVIEW LICENSE AGREEMENT

 ## Abstract
-This document will serve for collaboration to identify the operating principles of a centralized PowerCLI resource repo on GitHub.
+This document will serve for collaboration to identify the operating principles of a centralized PowerCLI Community Repository on GitHub.

 The central PowerCLI repo will be located at: <https://github.com/vmware/PowerCLI-Example-Scripts>
 ## Content Restrictions